Giphy held talks to raise a massive new funding round

 Here’s the Giphy app, where you can search for GIFs and copy them and such, for the last 90 days:

 GIFs are increasingly popular, partly thanks to their ability to compress a ton of information into a short clip.
-This compression allows for punchy, memorable communication, which is great for messaging, but also great for ads.
+This compression allows for punchy, memorable communication, which is great for messaging but also great for ads.

 While you could easily write out a text that tries to translate that information, searching for a GIF that translates not just the text but also the kind of subtext offers a ton of value.
 It’s thanks to that these platforms have risen to such prominence — both with Giphy’s own 300 million daily active user number and Tenor’s 12 billion monthly searches number.
 They take different approaches to measuring their success, but the point remains that this represents a pretty massive opportunity.